-If you own a VIC 20 or a CBM 64 and have been concerned If you own a VIC 20 or a CBM 64 and nave been concerned about the high cost of a disk to store your programs on worry yourself no longer.
+'fyou own a ViC 20 or a CBM 64 and have been concerned about the high cost of a disk to store your programs on worry yourself no longer.
 Now there's the RABBIT The RABBIT comes in a cartridge, and at a much, much lower price than the average disk.
-And speed... this is one tast RABBIT.
-With the RABBIT you can load and store on your CBM datasette on 8K program in almost 30 seconds, compared to the current 3 minutes of a VIC 20 or CBM 64, almost as fast as the 55M disk drives. fast as the 1541 disk drive
+And speed... this is one fast RABBI With the RABBI you can load and store on your CBM. this is one fost PARRIT datasette an BK program in almost 30 seconds, compared to the current 3 minutes of a VIC 20 or CBM 64, almost as fast as the 1541 disk drive